Menu

 Try it Yourself »

-Comparing two JavaScript objects always return false.
+Comparing two JavaScript objects always returns false.

 Complete Boolean Reference